Jasmin Vardimon

 Vardimon has been recognized by the International Theatre Institute (ITI) receiving in 2013 the award for Excellence in International Dance, in recognition of her choreographic work over recent years.
 Vardimon's contributions to dance and theatre were also recognized by Royal Holloway, University of London, receiving an Honorary Doctorate in 2014.
 In 2018 she received an honorary fellowship from the Institute of the Arts Barcelona.

 Career

 Vardimon grew up in a Kibbutz Ein Hahoresh in central Israel.
 After years of doing athletics and gymnastics she then began dancing at the age of 14.
-Vardimon became a member of the Kibbutz Contemporary Dance Company for five years and in 1995 moved to Europe following winning the British Council ‘On the Way to London’ Choreography Award.
+Vardimon became a member of the Kibbutz Contemporary Dance Company for five years and in 1995 moved to Europe after winning the British Council ‘On the Way to London’ Choreography Award.

 The Jasmin Vardimon Company (formerly Zbang Dance Company) was founded in London in 1997 and incorporated in 2001.

 Vardimon became an associate artist at The Place (1998), and a Yorkshire Dance Partner (1999- 2005).
 In 2004, Jasmin Vardimon Company became an Arts Council England Regular Funded Organisation (RFO) and since has been supported as an Arts Council England’s National Portfolio Organisation (NPO).